 If you do start the chains section but freeze in panic the first time you have to stop, you should probably consider turning back once it’s safe.
 I hate to be the bearer of bad news, but the last section definitely does not get any easier as you climb.
 The old saying “it’s better to be safe than sorry” quite literally applies here.

-So, are you ready to tackle Angels Landing Zion, one of the most dangerous hikes in the world?
-I sure hope so, and I’d love to hear all about it!
+Are you ready to tackle Angels Landing Zion, one of the most dangerous hikes in the world?
+I hope so, and I’d love to hear all about it!
 Pin this guide for later, and connect with me on Instagram @_chasingtrail so I can see your trip photos!
 Have fun, BE SAFE, and remember — you got this!